postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 > [__Reports are available on all Postman Enterprise plans.__](https://www.postman.com/pricing)

-The __All APIs__ report provides an overview of all your APIs as well as separate reports for team, private network, and public APIs.
+The __All APIs__ report provides an overview of all your APIs.
+It also has separate reports for team, private network, and public APIs.
 It also enables you to view a detailed report for each API.

 * [All APIs overview](#all-apis-overview)
 * [Team APIs](#team-apis)